Xetera/notes/notes/american_gov/chapter4.md

 What are some of the criticisms of Congress?
 How has congress sought to improve itself?

 What are all of the differences between the House and the Senate?
 Discuss the leadership...

+### <Icons-Star/> Quiz Questions
+* Which of the following statements are true in terms of the number of representatives each house has in congress and their respective term lengths: *Standing committees**
+* Committes in congress have virtual power of life or death over every legislative matter.
+* Legislators who think of themselves as deleagtes are most likely to follow the wish of their constitutients closely.
+* Among the many powers of the house spakers is that he decides to which committess bills go.
+* If you wish to study the real leadership power in the senate you would most likely focus on the majority leader.
+* One of the most powerful committes in the house of representatives is the rules committe.
+* Which of the following statements about introducing a bill in congress is correct?
+A bill not passed during the session of one congress is dead for the congressional session and cannot be re-introduced for that same session.
+* If a house bill has just been reported out of committee and its sponsor worried that foriegn amendmends (uhh someting about the closed rule committe)
+* As a member of congress if you vote for a dairy support bill because this is your party's position you would describe your vote as organizational.
+* each of the following required in both houses for congress to overrde a presidential veto except a dicharge petition
+* In the senate a filibuster can be ended by invoking cloture
+* Which of the following is true: the presiding leader of the house considrered to have much more power than the leader of the senate
+* One type of ad hoc committe that is used to work out the differences in a bill passed in the house and the senate is the conference committee.
+* Factors taking into consideration when assigning a congressman his or her committee: Seniority and Const
+* In order for a treaty or a supreme court judge to be approved for office which of the following must occur: The senate must approve.
+* In which article of the constitution is congress disussed: Article 1